 When you don’t get paid on schedule, that can throw your cash flow off track.
 It can be harder to keep up with debt payments or your day to day bills.
 Renegotiating payment terms to encourage clients to pay sooner may be the answer.

-Switching to direct deposit and invoicing online can also help.
+Switching to direct deposit and online invoices can also help.
 For example, over 80% of invoices sent through HoneyBook are paid within one day.
 By cutting out paper checks, you can skip the snail mail wait and get your invoices paid faster electronically.

 4. Consider financing (or refinancing)